LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 In the new dbtool window:

-"Database xidb (default name, change it in the .conf files if you want a different one) does not exist.
+"Database xidb (default name, unless it was changed above in [Section 3](https://github.com/LandSandBoat/server/wiki/Server-setup-and-maintenance-%5BWindows-10%5D#3-Settings-lua-files-configuration)) does not exist.
 Would you like to create new database: xidb? [y/N]" > y > Enter

 Done.